On the 13th day of Christmas my true love said to me …

 There is helpful advice online about the divorce process but each set of circumstances is different and therefore there is no substitute for discussing your position with an expert who can tailor the advice to your specific situation.

-I like to ensure that anyone seeking advice about separation and divorce is able to have an initial discussion free of charge.
+I like to ensure that anyone seeking advice about separation and divorce is able to have an initial discussion at an affordable price.

 This can help you to decide what to do next and offer reassurance and certainty.
 The anxieties that you might have about the cost of divorcing can be addressed by looking at the options on offer.
 You may well feel daunted about trying to deal with the process yourself, but equally, you may have to look at certainty in relation to the legal cost of getting divorced.